Goldilocks Test Sets for Face Verification: Assembling Goldilocks-level test sets

 We noted that the selected image pairs still exhibited identity label noise and inaccuracies in attribute pairs.
-Examples are in the Supplementary Material.
+Examples are in Figure~\ref{fig:hadrian-dropped-example}.
 Therefore, we performed a manual review to identify and rectify identity label noise, closely matched facial hairstyles in genuine pairs, and significantly different facial hair styles in impostor pairs.
 As a result, 543 genuine pairs and 279 impostor pairs were eliminated due to incorrect attribute pairing, and 44 pairs were discarded due to identity label noise.
+All the images are cropped and aligned by img2pose~\citep{img2pose}

-\paragraph{\textbf{Hadrian}} consists of 1,500 AAM genuine pairs, 1,500 AAM impostor pairs, 1,500 CM genuine pairs, and 1,500 CM impostor pairs.
-Similar to LFW~\cite{lfw}, CFP-FP~\cite{cfpfp}, CPLFW~\cite{cplfw}, CALFW~\cite{calfw}, and AgeDB30~\cite{agedb-30}, accuracy is estimated as the mean accuracy from 10-fold cross-validation.
+\textbf{Hadrian} consists of 1,500 AAM genuine pairs, 1,500 AAM impostor pairs, 1,500 CM genuine pairs, and 1,500 CM impostor pairs.
+Similar to LFW~\citep{lfw}, CFP-FP~\citep{cfpfp}, CPLFW~\citep{cplfw}, CALFW~\citep{calfw}, and AgeDB-30~\citep{agedb-30}, accuracy is estimated as the mean accuracy from 10-fold cross-validation.
 In line with the format of previous test sets, each of the 10 folds contains 300 genuine and 300 impostor pairs.
 We arranged the image pairs by identity to ensure that the genuine pairs of each fold do not share identities with the genuine pairs in other folds, which is an aspect overlooked in earlier datasets.
+The examples can be found in Figure~\ref{fig:hadrian-example}.